-Dave Carter is a licensed civil engineer with ten years’ experience completing successful projects under the following disciplines: civil engineering, mechanical engineering, electrical engineering, SCADA system specifications, energy efficiency and renewable planning, permitting, design, economic analysis, commissioning, alternative transportation planning, and Owner’s Engineer services.
-Prior to joining SERC Dave was a Senior Project Engineer and Project Manager at GHD Inc., a global engineering, planning, and environmental science firm.
-While at GHD, Mr. Carter served as the Renewable Energy Service Line Coordinator for GHD’s Western USA Operating Center.
-Dave is a graduate of HSU’s ERE program and formerly worked for SERC in 2004 and 2005.
+Dave Carter is a licensed civil engineer with twelve years of experience completing successful projects under the following disciplines: civil engineering, mechanical engineering, electrical engineering, SCADA system specifications, energy efficiency and renewable planning, permitting, design, economic analysis, commissioning, alternative transportation planning, and Owner’s Engineer services.
+Dave was co-project manager and lead engineer for the Blue Lake Rancheria Microgrid Project.
+Prior to joining SERC in 2014, Dave was a Senior Project Engineer and Project Manager at GHD Inc., a global engineering, planning, and environmental science firm.
+While at GHD, Dave served as the Renewable Energy Service Line Coordinator for GHD's Western USA Operating Center.
+Dave is a graduate of HSU's Environmental Resources Engineering program, and interned for SERC in 2004 and 2005.
 Dave was a founding member of the Renewable Energy Students Union at HSU and led the student team that won the grand prize in the 2005 National Hydrogen Association H2U student design competition, a project which led to the installation of the hydrogen fueling station at HSU.

 Allison is responsible for program administration.
 Her work includes planning, analyzing and evaluating SERC’s fiscal and operational policies and procedures and providing assistance with and leadership in pre-and-post award grant and contract management.
 Allison also oversees SERC's education and outreach program and works closely with SERC's outreach coordinator to develop renewable energy programs suitable for a wide audience.
 Allison graduated from Humboldt State University with a BS in Interdisciplinary Studies, Botany minor.
 Her degree combines the disciplines of Environmental Science, Appropriate Technology, and Sustainable Agriculture.
 When not engaged in work and raising a family, Allison pursues her interest in native bees, plant/pollinator interactions, and climate change impacts on phenology.
 She joined SERC in 2001.